 \subsection{Measuring the spatial extent and the spatial offset of the 8 ``master key filters''}

 Table~\ref{tab-norm-mean-var-learned-filters} shows the result of computing the discrete $l_1$-norm

-as well as the discrete spatial spread measures $M(|h(\cdot, \cdot))|$ and $V(|h(\cdot, \cdot))|$ according to Equations~(\ref{eq-def-disc-mean}) and (\ref{eq-def-disc-var}) for the 8 ``master key filters'' extracted by Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro25-AAAI-master}) and shown in Figure~\ref{fig-8-extract-filters}.
-As can be seen from these results: \begin{itemize} \item For all the filters, the off-diagonal elements in the spatial covariance matrices $V(|h(\cdot, \cdot))|$ are much smaller in magnitude than the diagonal elements.
-In this respect, the learned receptive field appear to be strongly aligned with the Cartesian coordinate directions. \item For Filters~1--4, one component of the spatial mean value $M(|h(\cdot, \cdot))|$ is very close to zero, while the other component is rather close to either $+\tfrac{1}{2}$ or $-\tfrac{1}{2}$, thus reflecting a substantial deviation from symmetry.
-In this respect, there is a close structural similarity to the corresponding spatial mean values for the non-centered first-order difference operators according to Equations~(\ref{eq-mean-deltax+})--(\ref{eq-mean-deltax-}).
+as well as the discrete spatial spread measures $M(|h(\cdot, \cdot)|)$ and $V(|h(\cdot, \cdot)|)$ according to Equations~(\ref{eq-def-disc-mean}) and (\ref{eq-def-disc-var}) for the 8 ``master key filters'' extracted by Babaiee {\em et al.\/} (\citeyear{BabKiaRusGro25-AAAI-master}) and shown in Figure~\ref{fig-8-extract-filters}.
+As can be seen from these results: \begin{itemize} \item For all the Filters~1--8, the off-diagonal mixed elements in the variance-based spatial spread measures in terms of the covariance matrices $V(|h(\cdot, \cdot)|)$ are much smaller in magnitude than the diagonal elements.
+In this respect, the learned receptive field appear to be strongly aligned with the Cartesian coordinate directions. \item For Filters~1--4, one component of the spatial mean value $M(|h(\cdot, \cdot)|)$ is much smaller in magnitude than the other component, which is rather close to either $+\tfrac{1}{2}$ or $-\tfrac{1}{2}$, thus reflecting a substantial deviation from symmetry.
+In this respect, there is a close structural similarity to the corresponding spatial mean values for the non-centered first-order difference operators in Equations~(\ref{eq-mean-deltax+})--(\ref{eq-mean-deltay-}).